nodejs/TSC/TSC-Charter.md

 must be immediately remedied by the resignation or removal of one or more TSC members affiliated with the over-represented employer(s).

-The TSC members shall consist of Maintainers from Core Projects as defined in the project lifecycle document and Section 7.
+The TSC may, at its discretion, invite any number of non-voting observers to participate in the public portion of TSC discussions and meetings.

 The TSC shall meet regularly using tools that enable participation by the community (e.g. weekly on a Google Hangout On Air, or through any other appropriate means selected by the TSC).
 The meeting shall be directed by the TSC Chairperson.
+Responsibility for directing individual meetings may be delegated by the TSC Chairperson to any other TSC member.
 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.

+TSC members are expected to regularly participate in TSC activities.

+In the case where an individual TSC member -- within any three month period -- attends fewer than 25% of the regularly scheduled meetings, does not participate in TSC discussions, *and* does not participate in TSC votes, the member shall be automatically removed from the TSC.
+The member may be invited to continue attending TSC meetings as an observer.

 ## Section 5.
 Responsibilities of the TSC.